Make Science Exciting with These Plant Activities for Your Preschoolers

 You can also let them sample canned green beans, dehydrated green bean chips, or any favorite recipe you want to share with them.

-One of the best ways to learn about plants is to plant a seed and watch it grow.
+Looking for even more plant activities for preschoolers?
+The best way to learn about plants and seeds is to plant little seeds and watch them grow.

 Which seeds are the easiest to plant?